 With jazz historian William Russell as its first curator, Tulane University administered the Archive of New Orleans Jazz through its early collecting and cataloging phase.
 In that period, it held space in the History Department where Dr. Hogan then served as chairman.
 In 1965, the Archive moved to the library where it began operation as a research center.
 Cofounder and oral historian Richard Allen became curator under the administrative supervision of the Director of Tulane University Libraries and the Archive changed its name to the Hogan Jazz Archive in 1974 after the death of William Ransom Hogan.

-Residing on the third floor of Joseph Merrick Jones Hall at Tulane University in New Orleans, the William Ransom Hogan Jazz Archive serves the public from 8:30 AM to 5:00 PM Monday through Friday.
+Residing on the third floor of Joseph Merrick Jones Hall at Tulane University in New Orleans, the William Ransom Hogan Jazz Archive serves the public from 9:00 AM to 5:00 PM Monday through Friday.
 Among its holdings are recorded music, photographs, sheet music, orchestrations, scrapbooks, documents, research notes, ephemera and memorabilia, the records of the American Federation of Musicians local 174-496, as well as books, magazines and journals.
 The collection is non-circulating, on strict reserve in closed stacks.
 Students and researchers from around the world visit the Archive every year to use its holdings.
+For additional information about the holdings of the Hogan Jazz Archive, browse the Hogan Jazz Archive’s online brochure.